kyuepublic/ptychopy/README.md

    libraries.
 Also, set the cuda computing based on your GPU.

    Recommend CUDA version <=10.
-For latest cuda version, you might run into some compiliation issue and need to do some tricks to link to other libraries.
+For latest cuda version, you might run into some compilation issue and need to do some tricks to link to other libraries.

    For example the
    2080 Ti has compute capability 7.5.
 The GPU computing capability number can